- Advance Notice, Direct Debit, Direct Debit Guarantee, direct debit training

 – Direct Debit Reference (if this is a credit card number it can be partially masked)

-- Amount to be debited from the account.
-Note: if the amount is an amalgamation of more than one collection, the amount of each collection forming part of the Direct Debit must also be shown
+– Amount to be debited from the account – if the amount is an amalgamation of more than one collection, the amount of each collection forming part of the Direct Debit must also be shown

-- Frequency (e.g. if Notice is a schedule of payments)
+– Frequency (for example, if the Advance Notice is a schedule of payments)

-The Direct Debit Rules allow the Advance Notice to be given in written, electronic form or orally.
-Whatever form is used, the information must be clear and easily identified by the Payer, (so its best if it doesn’t also contain marketing / sales material), and it should be approved in advance by your sponsoring bank.
+The Direct Debit Rules allow the Advance Notice to be given in written or electronic form, or orally.
+Whatever form is used, the information must be clear and easily identifiable by the Payer (so it’s best if it doesn’t also contain marketing/sales material) and it should be approved in advance by your sponsoring bank.
 Forms can include:

 – Within a Contract